-In my practice a common cosmetic reason for implant exchange is a change in psychology or circumstances.
+In my practice, a common cosmetic reason for implant exchange is a change in psychology or circumstances.
 Occasionally a patient will want the implants removed altogether.
 The cosmetic appearance following this cannot be determined until some months have elapsed.
 It is not unusual for the breast to shrink and revert to a shape that is reasonable and satisfactory to the patient.
 The desire to further enlarge or adjust the shape and size of the breasts after some period of time has elapsed is also not unusual.
-This can be due to pregnancies, weight changes or simply a shift of the patient’s feelings about the body image.
-Breast ptosis (droopiness) that develops after augmentation can sometimes be carried out by mastopexy or by exchange with a bigger of implant alone.
+This can be due to pregnancies, weight changes or simply a shift of the patient’s feelings about their body image.

 I have been researching breast implants and currently have Allergan, but my friend has Polytech and her breasts look more natural and round.
 Can I change my implants?

 The simple answer is yes.
 You can safely have your implants exchanged or removed.
 Before this procedure we would have a consultation and discuss the reasons you are requesting the implant exchange or removal.
 I have been using the Nagor implants for many years and am very happy with the results achieved.
 They are soft but tough, and very dependable.
 And because of the time I've worked with them I have an extensive evidence base regarding the outcomes that can be achieved with the Nagor breast implants.
 But ultimately, the decision is yours and I will work with you to achieve your desired outcome.

 What type of bra do you recommend after breast surgery?